wp-plugins/wp-symposium/readme.txt

 == Changelog ==

+= 0.52.2 =

+* Widget: Added category select and hide preview (set length to 0) for Latest Forum Posts

 = 0.52.1 =

 * Profile: Post to other members walls, fixed rogue variable name (error in v0.52)